spm999/Html-CSS-Js-Projects/Readme.md

 ## 3. Generate Random Colour when click on start: [https://randomcolourgen.netlify.app/]()

 Change the colour of background randomly, when clicked on start, and stop changing colour, if click on stopped.

+## 4. Show translated text, when click on specific div: [https://showtxt.netlify.app/]()

+Initially don't show any text, but when I click on language name, show the text in that language.